imagej/imagej.github.io/_pages/plugins/modularimageanalysis/index.md

 Special thanks to all MIA users who have provided vital feedback over the years.
 In particular, big thanks to Dr. Dominic Alibhai for his many suggestions and ideas.

 ## Citing MIA
 We hope you find MIA useful.
 If you've used MIA in your research, please cite it using the Zenodo DOI for that version of the plugin.
 Zenodo DOIs for MIA can be found [here](https://doi.org/10.5281/zenodo.1201320).
+Alternatively, the following reference covers any version of the plugin:

+{% include citation doi="10.5281/zenodo.1201320" %}

 ## Publications
 MIA has been used in a variety of different analyses, a few published examples of which are listed below.
 For a more complete list, please go to [Publications](https://mianalysis.github.io/mia/html/publications.html).